jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - Initialize button states on load.
 - Register event handlers for changes in project-service and position-tracking service.
 - Unregister event handlers on unload.
-# MarkdownCode > components > body > editor
-- The editor component uses the monaco editor npm package to display markdown text.
-- When the editor is loaded, it retrieves the text from the project service and applies the theme, font, and font-size from the theme service.
-- The editor will reload the text whenever the project service triggers the 'content-changed' event.
-- The monaco editor monitors several events:
-  - onDidChangeModelContent: it asks the change-processor-service to process the changes.
-  - onDidFocusEditorWidget: it stores a reference to the monaco editor in the selection service.
-  - onDidBlurEditorWidget: it removes the reference to the monaco editor from the selection service.
-  - onDidChangeCursorPosition: it updates the position-tracking service with the new cursor position.
-  - onDidChangeCursorSelection: it informs the subscribers of the selection-service that the selection has changed.
-- The monaco editor always occupies all available space.
 # MarkdownCode > services > result-cache service
 - This service manages cached results for transformers.
 - Transformers can store results for text fragments and track if the results are out of date.